 Compare this to the legacy process to support a new use case.
 The current laborious process for integrating enterprise data typically involves extraction, translation, modeling, and mapping between various applications.
 The custom code required for modeling and mapping each new application quickly becomes unwieldy at large scale, slowing the pace of innovation and insight.
 In contrast to this application-centric practice, Stardog creates a reusable network of data to power your business.
 Data is linked based on its meaning, and multiple definitions are easily supported to power various applications.
 Not only does this cut down on time and cost of ETL, coding, and the inevitable time spent fixing errors, this data-centric practice actually enriches and accelerates existing investments.

 5) Get a head start on data model development

 There are many open source data models that Stardog can read, helping customers to accelerate their data model development.
 An open source data model may account for about 80% of modeling required for your project, with the remaining 20% customized based on your proprietary data or unique internal operations.
 Our team can help advise on publicly available data models that can suit your use case.

 Stardog has also committed to the development of additional public data models through the Cloud Information Model (CIM).
 CIM is an open specification being developed as part of the Joint Development Foundation under the Linux Foundation.
 Stardog joined the CIM consortium in February, 2020, alongside partners Amazon Web Services and Salesforce, among others.
 CIM aims to provide ready-to-use data models for predefined domains that are not tied to any application or vendor.

 Whether you are leveraging an existing model or using your own, you can start modeling using the Models Hub in Stardog Studio.
 The Models Hub allows you to build a schema quickly using an intuitive interface.
 You can import an existing open source data model and modify it, or create a new model right in Studio.

 Ready to get underway on your data fabric?
-Download Stardog’s free trial today to get started.
+Get started for free today.